ViniciusCivali/BullCowGame/README.md

 # Bull Cow Game

-Implementation of the Bulls and Cows game using Unreal engine with C++
+Implementation of the Bulls and Cows game using Unreal engine with C++.

 "Bulls and Cows (also known as Cows and Bulls or Pigs and Bulls) is a code-breaking mind or paper and pencil game for two or more players, predating the commercially marketed board game Mastermind and the hit word game Wordle.